 Thread Lift Overview

-- Potential complications of a thread lift are puckering where the barb is pulling, visibility of the blue thread through the skin, and threads poking through the skin.
+While a thread lift can be referred to as a minimally invasive surgical procedure, potential complications of thread lifts include puckering where the barb is pulling, visibility of the blue thread through the skin, and threads poking through the skin.

 Was this guide helpful?
 Thanks for your feedback

 Still have questions about Thread Lift?
 Ask a doctor.